CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms: 'refactoring components', 'boolean prop proliferation', 'component libraries', 'compound components', 'render props', 'context providers', 'component architecture' - these are terms React developers would naturally use.
+Includes strong natural keywords users would say: 'refactoring components', 'boolean prop proliferation', 'component libraries', 'compound components', 'render props', 'context providers', 'component architecture'.
+These are terms React developers naturally use when facing these problems.

 3 / 3